 Beyond traditional loans, grants and financial aid programs offer another way to secure money for your agency—often without needing to pay it back.
 Finding these opportunities takes a bit of research, but the payoff can be huge for your agency’s financial health.
 These programs are designed to support the essential work you do, helping you cover costs and continue providing quality care in your community.
 Think of it as another tool in your financial toolkit to keep your agency running smoothly.

-Federal Support Programs for Agencies
+Start with Federal Support Programs

 The federal government offers programs that can provide a steady stream of revenue for your services.
 For instance, some programs are set up to pay family members or friends to care for people with disabilities.
 If your agency employs family caregivers, tapping into these funds can ensure you get paid consistently for the care they provide.
 These programs help cover essential daily tasks like personal care, preparing meals, and cleaning.
 By aligning your services with these federal initiatives, you can secure a reliable payment source and help more families in your area access the care they need.

-State and Local Grant Opportunities
+Find State and Local Grant Opportunities

 Every state has its own way of supporting home care, so it’s worth looking into what’s available locally.
 For example, Illinois has a Community Care Program that pays family members to care for seniors.
 Programs like these can be a great source of funding for your agency.
 To find what’s available in your area, start by checking the website for your state’s Department on Aging or Department of Human Services.
 You’ll often find information on grants and assistance programs specifically for agencies like yours.
 These local opportunities are designed to meet the unique needs of your community.

-Funding from Nonprofit Organizations
+Explore Funding from Nonprofit Organizations

 Don’t forget to look into nonprofit organizations and community foundations.
 Many of these groups have missions focused on supporting seniors, veterans, or individuals with disabilities, and they often provide grants to home care agencies that share their goals.
 Finding these grants may require some digging on websites like GrantWatch or your local community foundation’s site.
 While it takes time, securing a grant means getting funds you don’t have to repay, which is a huge win for your agency.
 This type of funding can be a key part of your long-term home care financial planning.